alexvarboffin/kwkGames/cricket_3_WinCric/Documentation/premium_color_theme_prompt.md

 }
 '''

+### Step 5: Uniquify Gradients

+1.  **Find Hardcoded Gradients:** Search the codebase for any hardcoded gradients that are not using the theme's color scheme.
+2.  **Replace with Unique Colors:** Replace the hardcoded colors with a new, unique set of colors to ensure all gradients in the application are unique.

 ## Summary

 By following these steps, you will have successfully replaced a basic color scheme with a more sophisticated, "premium" theme that uses richer colors and gradients to create a more polished user interface.